home-assistant/companion.home-assistant/docs/notifications/basic.md

 ### Text To Speech Notifications

 Instead of posting a notification on the device you can instead get your device to speak the notification.
 This notification works different than the others.
 You will set `message: TTS` and the actual text to speak would be in the `tts_text`.
 Current support is limited to the current Text To Speech locale set on the device.
 If there is an error processing the message you will see a toast message appear on the device.
-Check to make sure that the [Google Text To Speech](https://play.google.com/store/apps/details?id=com.google.android.tts) engine is up to date and set as the default, in case you run into any issues.
+Check to make sure that the [Speech Recognition & Synthesis](https://play.google.com/store/apps/details?id=com.google.android.tts) engine is up to date and set as the default, in case you run into any issues.

 ```yaml
 automation: